Rejoicing in Overflow

 - many salvations amongst our clients and lots of baptisms to follow

-- The CAP Money Course currently running, that those they help will encounter Jesus in the process
+- The CAP Money Course running regularly at King’s, that those they help will encounter Jesus in the process

-- Union Baptist are planning to launch a CAP Jobs Club work in February.
+- The CAP Jobs Club run by Union Baptist, and CAP Life Skills Course run by The Pastures.
 Pray for success for them in helping people into work, and that those they help will encounter Jesus in the process

 King’s Table (our Sunday and Thursday ministry to the street homeless and those with life controlling addictions such as alcohol and drugs):